(A) This rule describes the responsibilities of the administrative agency.

 (2) Accept and register an application within a business day of the time the signed application is received, whether it is an original, a facsimile, a telephonic, or an electronic signature ("e-signature").
 An original signature is not required.

-(4) If not previously provided, give or send a notice meeting the requirements of section 3503.10 of the Revised Code or JFS 07217, voter registration form as required by section 329.051 of the Revised Code.
+(4) When not previously provided, give or send a notice meeting the requirements of section 3503.10 of the Revised Code or JFS 07217, voter registration form as required by section 329.051 of the Revised Code.

 (2) Not require that an individual provide verification of unchanged information unless the information is incomplete, inaccurate, inconsistent, outdated, or missing from the case record due to record retention limitations.